TrocheTroszeczke/Fairness-in-KG/README.md

 **Entity corrupted ranking**: Similarly, we replace the relation r in a ground-truth triple (s, r, t) by r_1, r_2, etc. Then, we descend (s, r_1, t), (s, r_2, t), ... according to the output of the model, and observe the rank of the ground-truth triple as the performance of the model.

+#### Model Advantage:

+The major advantage of SiaILP model is that it is purely path-based: The model relies on no entity embeddings.
+All learned information is topological structure of the knowledge graph.
+As a result, SiaILP can be directly used for "strict" inductive link prediction without any fine-tuning.
+Also, since no entity embedding is required, the size of our SiaILP model can be small enough.
+This becomes a huge advantage when link prediction is required on industrial knowledge graphs involving billions of entities and changed dynamically.

 ### Install/Usage

 To install SiaILP, one can implement the following steps: